theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 This will open the OnDemand Loop interface with the dataset preloaded and ready for browsing or download.

+!!! note "External Tools"

-> ℹ️ **Note:** This feature is only available for **Dataverse** and depends on the repository admin having enabled it.
+    This feature is only available for **Dataverse** and depends on the repository admin having enabled it.
 If you don't see the option, contact your Dataverse administrator.
-> For Dataverse administrators: follow the instructions on how to configure [Dataverse external tools](../development_guide/dataverse_integration.md)
+    For Dataverse administrators: follow the instructions on how to configure [Dataverse external tools](../development_guide/dataverse_integration.md)

 ---